vkkokko/oldenglishonline/README.md

 ![](https://img.shields.io/github/package-json/v/vklester/MA)
 ![](https://img.shields.io/github/commit-activity/w/vklester/MA)

-This is an online learning platform for teaching Old English.
-Visit [Old English.info](https://oldenglish.info) to use the site.

 # About
+This is the repository for Old English Online.
+OEO is an online learning platform for teaching Old English.
+Visit [oldenglish.info](https://oldenglish.info) to use the site.

 # Developing